 How to pack and what you need for your trip to Peru

-When you leave to explore a foreign land, you like to keep your baggage as light as possible so that you can focus on enjoying your adventure.
+When you leave to explore a foreign land, it is best to keep your baggage as light as possible so that you can focus on enjoying your adventure.
 Generally, it is best to pack one large backpack with just the essentials for the trip, trying not to exceed 50 lbs (23 kg).
-We often reccomend to pack an additional day backpack so you can carry around only what you need for a given day.
-Carrying around a huge backpack all day is just exhausting and unnecessary.
+We often recommend packing an additional day backpack so you can carry around only what you need for a given day.
+Carrying around a huge backpack all day is exhausting and unnecessary.

-Next, you should consider what type of activities you are wanting to engage in.
-Obviously, you should bring hiking shoes if you plan to hike, but, again, it isn’t uncommon to forget these things you think you would never forget.
-Which brings us to the most essential tool when planning for a vacation, a checklist.
+Next, you should consider what type of activities you want to engage in.
+Obviously, you should bring hiking shoes if you plan on hiking, but it isn’t uncommon to forget the most obvious of things.
+Which brings us to the most essential tool when planning for your vacation, a checklist.

-Just make a list of all those things that are absolutely mandatory for your travels.
-Consult the all-powerful internet and the glorious Google for information about where you are traveling to.
+Make a list of all the things that are absolutely mandatory for your travels.
+Consult the all-powerful internet and glorious Google for information about where you are traveling to.
 For instance, in a lot of more remote places it will be a very useful to bring a water filter.
 And hey, isn’t electricity a miracle?
 Don’t forget to bring a flashlight or a portable charger for your camera so that you won’t miss an incredible sight or shot when you are out in the middle of a jungle or desert.
 Besides, through the internet, you might also find some friends that have been to the place you are going.
 Call them up or meet for a coffee and chat about what they wish they had brought.